 Chile Passport Ranking

-The Chilean passport currently ranks on the 15th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 174 countries.
+The Chilean passport is currently ranked passport currently ranks on the 19th place on the Guide Consultants Passport Ranking Index.
+It provides visa-free access to 172 countries.
 With a high mobility score it is one of the more desirable passports in the world.
 Chilean passport holders have visa-free access and visas on arrival to countries such as the United Kingdom, United Arab Emirates, Russia, United States and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Chilean passport holders do however require a visa to enter about 52 destinations in the world.
+Chilean passport holders do however require a visa to enter about 57 destinations in the world.
 Some countries where a visa is required are China, India and Kuwait.

 The Republic of Chile is the 7th largest country in South America, consisting of 16 regions.
 The most important provinces are Santiago, Valparaíso and Biobío.
 The nation is situated in South America bordering the countries of Argentina, Bolivia and Peru.
 Chile has a surface area of 756,096 square kilometers.
 Its climate is mostly temperate with Mediterranean type climate in the central region and cool climate in the south.
 Its terrain varies as well from low coastal mountains to fertile valleys and the rugged Andes.

 Chile’s culture is dominated by the Spanish colonial history and immigration waves that occurred over the past centuries.
 There is a multi-cultural mix present in most of the country with the Roman Catholic belief being predominant.
 The official language is Spanish.
 The legal system is based on the European Civil Law.
 The government type is a presidential republic.
-The chief of state and at the same time head of government is the elected President Sebastian Pinera Echenique.
+The chief of state and at the same time head of government is the elected President Gabriel Boric.

 Chile is known for its vast diverse nature and coastline extending all the way to the south of the continent.
 Some of the major destinations include the Torres del Paine National Park, Valle de la Luna, Atacama Desert, the Easter Island and the capital Santiago.
 The nation has a total of approximately 6.4 million tourists visiting every year with the majority originating from Europe, North and South America.
 This makes Chile the 3rd most visited country in South America.